A Brief History of the YMCA Movement

 The Young Men’s Christian Associated was founded in London, England of June 6, 1844, in response to unhealthy social conditions arising in the big cities at the end of the Industrial Revolution.
 The idea proved popular everywhere.
 In 1851 the Y arrived in North America with the first Y in the United States locating in Boston.

 The Y movement began in Wilson, NC in February 2000 when about 80 interested residents met at Forest Hills Middle School.
 YMCA status was granted December 21, 2001.
 The Fitness Company was purchased in February 2002.
 Additional space was added in 2003 and The Robin Givens Youth Wellness Center was dedicated in July 2009.
-The location on Airport Blvd. along with the Woodridge Clubhouse and pool make up our current operation.
+The location on Airport Blvd. is our current operation site, with plans underway to build a new facility in Historic Downtown Wilson opening in 2022.

 The Wilson Family YMCA is a non-profit community service organization.
 Collectively, YMCA’s are the largest non-profit community service organization in the United States.
 The Y is for all faiths, races, ages, abilities and incomes: everyone is welcome.
 The mission of the YMCA is to put Christian principles into practice through programs that build healthy spirit, mind and body for all.